Game-Loom/GameLoom/README.md

 ---

-## Requirements
+## Requirements for Run From Source
-- Java 11 or later
+- Java 22 or later
-- JavaFX 11 or later
+- JavaFX 22 or later

+## Requirements for Run from .jar File
+- Java 22 or later

 ---